dannyperichlara/speedreadingjs/README.md

   speedreading.position = 0.260; // Sets the position (in percentaje of the word) where eyes will fix their attention speedreading.dottime = 800; // Sets the time of punctuation dots lag. speedreading.commatime = 300; // Sets the time of punctuation commas lag. speedreading.defaulttime = 180; // Sets the average time in milliseconds between words.
-The time that ong and short words will remain visible is a factor of this number. speedreading.text = 'This is a default text'; // Sets a default text for speedreading.read() with no parameters
+The time that ong and short words will remain visible as a factor of this number. speedreading.text = 'This is a default text'; // Sets a default text for speedreading.read() with no parameters
 ```